 If you’ve already got pinpoint aim from playing any of the other FPS games on PC, that skill translates almost 1:1 to Valorant.
 That means using higher damage guns with one-shot headshot kill potential like the Sheriff or Vandal should be great choices for you.

 Use the Spectre, Phantom, or Shotguns if You Don’t

 Conversely, if you’re not exactly the most accurate shooter, stay away from guns that may require more precision to be effective and opt for guns that are more beginner-friendly.
 The Frenzy or Ghost for pistol rounds, the Spectre for half buys, and the Phantom for full buy rounds are probably your best bets as they’re easier to control and have less recoil.

 Finding Omen’s Shadow

-Omen’s ultimate – From the Shadows – can be a gamechanger for Omen players.
+Omen’s ultimate – From the Shadows – can be a game-changer for Omen players.
 When you hear his ultimate called, begin listening closely and looking around you to pinpoint his respawn location.
-There’s a slight delay in him materializing, which gives you a couple of quick seconds to find him and secure the easy kill.
+There’s a slight delay in his materializing, which gives you a couple of quick seconds to find him and secure the easy kill.

 A Good Headset is Necessary

 You cannot be successful at Valorant without a proper headset.
 Sound awareness will make the difference between you getting the jump on your enemy and the enemy knowing you’re running through waters on Split and camping the other end.
 Does that mean you have to go spend $399 on the Audeze Mobius if you don’t want to be stuck in Iron comp matches for the rest of your life?
 No, but I don’t recommend cheaping out, either.
 Get something with at least simulated 7.1 surround sound.